 Chief Operations Officer Kelly Iman mentioned DSS is at $357,000.00 for the program overall.
 The County $202,309 and City $154,497.
 There is a need to maintain the shared administrative expense for running the program.
 The program could be cut to $625,000 and put forward $375,00 from the County and $250,000 from the City.

-Chair Commissioner Jacobs indicated putting what you need and can justify in the budget.
+Chair Commissioner Jacobs indicated allocating what you need and can justify in the budget.
 Chair Commissioner Jacobs thanked staff for the presentation.

 Updated Guidelines and Protocol for Placement of Children – Jovetta Whitfield

-Assistant Director Jovetta Whitfield stated the purpose for presenting is to inform the DSS Board of an update to protocols and guideline for placing children with medically fragile or medical complex needs.
-DSS recognize the importance of Durham children remaining in family venues within their community and not placing them in congregate care facilities.
+Assistant Director Jovetta Whitfield presented the Agency’s revised Guidelines and Protocol for Placement of Children (document provided to the Board) and stated the purpose for presenting was to inform the DSS Board of an update to protocols and guidelines for placing children who are medically fragile and have medically complex needs.
+She advised DSS recognizes the importance of Durham children remaining in family venues within their community and not placing them in congregate care facilities. she furthered stated amendments and updates will probably continue due to full implementation of the Families First Prevention Services Act.

-The following was included:

-If a relative cannot be identified as an appropriate placement for the child(ren), a placement resource MUST be chosen for the child(ren) that ensures the child(ren) is placed:

-In the least restrictive setting.

-In the most family-like setting.

-In proximity to the parents' home; and

-In a setting that is consistent with the safety, best interests, strengths, and medical needs of the child.

-DSS will continue following the case once a month through Child and Family Team Meeting (CFT).
-DSS will inquire about other extended family members, continue the search to see if there are family members, fictive kin that a child can be placed while staff are updating or have a recruitment plan for resource parent to take medically complex needs children.
-DSS is doing targeted recruitment for medical complex needs children and seeking input from resource parents that serve on the recruitment and retention committee.
-DSS continues to inform resource parents and agencies on how they can help care for medical complex needs children, seek the guidance of medical professionals and other agencies to help secure community-based services to keep children in a family like setting.
-Also, included is an enhanced rate implemented when youth with behavioral issues have to move from a group home into a family setting.
-The standard board rate increased, so it had to be amended to reflect medically complex needs child based on their age 0-5.
-They will receive $714.00 versus $500.00, however, private child placement agency’s rates are higher.

-Amendments and updates will probably continue due to the implementation of Our Families First Preservation Act which has not been fully implemented because staff is not in place.
-The remainder of the policy is in place for staff guidance which goes from traditional to therapeutic.
-Guidelines if staff need to seek Alliance or the case coordinators and the process staff should follow.

 Chair Commissioner Wendy Jacobs thanked Assistant Director Whitfield for the step by step and clear process.
 There are many things to comply with and follow strict regulations.
 Assistant Director Whitfield stated there are a lot of guidelines for staff.
 The state has policies and local counties develop the protocols and guidelines to ensure policies are utilized.
-Assistant Director Jovetta Whitfield defined the runaway policy as a critical incident, a fatality, steps are outlined for workers and supervisor should be doing.

 Chair Commissioner Wendy Jacobs thanked Assistant Director Jovetta Whitfield and staff for their very important work.